paylike/swift-engine/README.md

 ### Understanding 3D Secure

-TDS is required to execute the payment flow and it is a core part of accepting payments online.
+3D Secure is required to execute the payment flow and it is a core part of accepting payments online.
 Every bank is required by financial laws to provide this methodology for their customers in order to achieve higher security measures.

 ## Sample application